Chad Hays

 Chad D. Hays is a Republican member of the Illinois House of Representatives, representing the 104th district from December 2010 to September 7, 2018.

 William B. Black resigned from the Illinois House effective December 22, 2010.
 The Republican county party chairs of the district appointed Hays to succeed Black.
 Hays was sworn into office on December 22, 2010.
 For the 96th General Assembly, House Minority Leader Tom Cross appointed Hays to the following committees: Appropriations-Higher Education; Financial Institutions; Railroad Industry; and Transportation, Regulation, Roads.

 On July 7, 2017, Hays announced his retirement from the Illinois House citing the budget impasse and on June 22, 2018, gave an effective date of resignation of September 7, 2018.

-On February 12, 2016, he was named as an Illinois state co-chair of John Kasich's presidential campaign.
+On February 12, 2016, Hays was named as an Illinois state co-chair of John Kasich's presidential campaign.